allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software documentation

-* :flushed: = No explanation of what the software does, no solution to the problem presented, and no example of where the code be used is included
+* :flushed: = No explanation of what the software does, no solution to the problem presented, and no example of where the code be used is included.
-* :worried: = A short explanation, no solution to the problem, and no example is included
+* :worried: = A short explanation, no solution to the problem, and no example is included.
-* :neutral_face: = A good explanation, a short solution to the problem, and a short example is included
+* :neutral_face: = A good explanation, a short solution to the problem, and a short example is included.
-* :blush: = A detailed explanation, a solution to the problem, a short example is included
+* :blush: = A detailed explanation, a solution to the problem, a short example is included.
-* :laughing: = A detailed explanation, a detailed solution to the problem, a interactive example is included
+* :laughing: = A detailed explanation, a detailed solution to the problem, a interactive example is included.

 * Programming styles